Skip to main content

 2. Open the Mocap tab on the right hand side of the viewport.

-3. Select the number of actors you’d like to track.
+3. Select the number of actors you’d like to track (1-2).

 1. Please note that we do not recommend changing this while the mocap mode is activated.

-1. Camera positions - this will create a detection area based on the perimeter of the camera positions.
+1. Camera positions - This will create a detection area based on the perimeter of the camera positions.

 2. Polygon - This allows you to create a bespoke shaped detection area based on the number of sides and the radius.